What is Employee Net Promoter Score?

 What's the Relation Between eNPS and Employee Engagement?

-- High eNPS implies employees are engaged, motivated, and passionate about their work.
+- High eNPS = High Engagement.
+When employees rate your company positively, it’s usually because they feel motivated, supported, and passionate about their work.

 How Does eNPS Contribute in Lowering Turnover Rates?